 In fact, here are six places of worship in Dubai and Sharjah that help cater to the UAE’s diverse residents:

 People sometimes bemoan the fact that they don’t learn much about Emirati culture when living in the UAE – we’d argue this is a two-way street and is often because of a lack of effort on the newbie’s part.
 For starters, Emirati culture is incredibly hospitable: we’ve popped around for a cup of tea at a friend’s house and ended up spending the whole night there, eating a full-on meal cooked by grandma, before leaving with leftovers and dates to keep us full for days.
-Plus, with museums like the Etihad museum, heritage villages and initiatives all around the city (particularly during the upcoming National Day) there’s plenty to see and learn.
+Plus, with museums like the Etihad museum, heritage villages and initiatives all around the city, there’s plenty to see and learn.

 If you simply open your eyes, take a walk around and ask your friends, there are little traditions you’ll notice too.
 For instance, did you know that a traditional Emirati dance sees woman shaking their hair back and forth (above)?
 Some say their tresses are meant to emulate the ocean’s waves.